dragon-dune/dragon-dune/docs/README.md

     Queen of Hearts and the Jack of Spades.
 3. Special Card (Ace): You may use an ace as a Sabotaged Artifact (Jack) of the same suit.
-4. Alliance Power: You pay half value (rounded down) for artifacts.
+4. Alliance Power: You pay half value (rounded up) for artifacts.

 ![](art/elf_portrait.png)